Jese310S/Zen-CLI/README.md

 #### Challenges Faced:

 Going into the challenge I had used this tech stack only a couple times.
 I had not used an API call with a CLI before.
+I decided this would be a good time to challenge myself and give it a try.
 This meant I spent more time reading documentation and reminding myself how things worked.
-Also command line applications are a bit niche.
+Apparently, command line applications are a bit niche.
 There is not too many people who make them.
-This means less documentation/questions & answer out there.
-This did not make things impossible
+This means less documentation/questions & answers out there.
+I also faced challenges with testing.
+Writing tests for API response is not something I have done before.
+After research and experimentation the solution that I used was to test the call with mock data.

 ## Features